6K5EUQ/BE_WE/README.md

 Each demodulated channel can be routed to specific operators using a per-channel bitmask.
 Operator A monitors channel 1, operator B monitors channels 2 and 3 — each with independent pan and volume control.
 This enables team-based division of labor across the spectrum.

-### Distributed Architecture (HOST / JOIN / Relay)
+### Distributed Architecture (HOST / JOIN / Central Server)

 Any machine with an SDR can HOST a station.
 Any machine without an SDR can JOIN and operate as if the hardware were local.
-A relay server bridges stations across different networks.
+A central server bridges stations across different networks.
+The central server fans out HOST's stream to all JOINs with a single upload path (no N× bandwidth overhead).
 Local relay optimization minimizes latency on the same subnet.
 The entire system is designed for real-world deployment where operators and hardware are rarely in the same room.

 ---